 - Mickey Mouse Clubhouse - the clubhouse itself is blatantly a toy.

-- Young Justice, like its sister show Green Lantern, was canceled due to the toy line selling poorly (the fact that the toys were low-quality compared to Mattel's other DC-based toys is another story entirely).
+- Young Justice, like its sister show Green Lantern, was formerly canceled due to the toy line selling poorly (the fact that the toys were low-quality compared to Mattel's other DC-based toys is another story entirely).
 The toy line was itself canceled before the second season aired but after they displayed prototypes and box art of Batgirl, Blue Beetle, and others.
-Ironically, the second (and final) season added a few dozen marketable characters.
+Ironically, the second (and for a time final) season added a few dozen marketable characters.

 - Parodied on the Futurama episode "Futurama and Friends Saturday Morning Fun Pit" with Purpleberry Pond, a Strawberry Shortcake spoof interrupted by ads for Purpleberry Cereal.
 At one point the show itself becomes a commercial.